tarantool/tarantool/doc/sphinx/book/configuration/cfg_replication.rst

 .. confval:: replication_source

-    If replication_source is not an empty string, the server is considered to be a Tarantool :ref:`replica <box-replication>`.
-The replica server will try to connect to the master which replication_source specifies with a :ref:`URI` (Universal Resource Identifier), for example :samp:`{konstantin}:{secret_password}@{tarantool.org}:{3301}`.
+    If replication_source is not an empty string, the server is considered to be a Tarantool :ref:`replica <index-box_replication>`.
+The replica server will try to connect to the master which replication_source specifies with a :ref:`URI <index-uri>` (Universal Resource Identifier), for example :samp:`{konstantin}:{secret_password}@{tarantool.org}:{3301}`.

     If there is more than one replication source in a cluster, specify an